mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Locate the Record Custodian

 Mississippi civil court records are usually generated and maintained by the court clerk in which the case was heard.
-As such in-person court record requests require the requestor locate and confirm the judicial district in which the suit was filed and the court where the case was heard.
+As such in-person court record requests require the requester to locate and confirm the judicial district in which the suit was filed and the court where the case was heard.

 • Collect the Required Information